helidon-io/helidon/integrations/oci/tls-certificates/README.md

 # Helidon Integrations for OCI Key Manager Service

 This module contains the **_OciKmsTlsManager_** provider that offers lifecycle and rotation of certificates to be used with Helidon Tls when configured.
-It is designed specifically to integrate with [OCI](https://www.oracle.com/cloud)'s [Certificates](https://www.oracle.com/security/cloud-security/ssl-tls-certificates) Service.
+It is designed specifically to integrate with [Oracle Cloud Infrastructure](https://www.oracle.com/cloud)'s [Certificates](https://www.oracle.com/security/cloud-security/ssl-tls-certificates) Service.

 ## Usage
 Integrating with OCI's Certificates Service from Helidon is a simple matter of configuration.